MohamedAIsmail/Equalizer-SignalProcessing/README.md

 ### Submitted to:

 - Dr. Tamer Basha & Eng.
-Mohamed Mostafa
+Abdallah Darwish

 All rights reserved © 2022 to our Team - Systems & Biomedical Engineering, Cairo University (Class 2024)